WiffleWhomper/Severomorsk/README.md

 "objectSpawnersArr": ["custom/example1.json", "custom/example2.json", "custom/example3.json"]

-restart your server and the new store will spawn with all items ready for use.
+restart your server and the new file will spawn with all items ready for use.

 Thanks, and happy gaming!
 Created by @WiffleWhomper For support or inquiries: c.lindberg823@gmail.com